-This is the message of a revised and updated version of a White Paper published by long-standing Content Coms client Priva UK Ltd, a BMS control cloud services company and experts in integrated process management and BEMS.
+This is the message of a revised and updated version of a White Paper published by long-standing Content Coms client Priva UK Ltd, an energy management for historic buildings specialist and experts in building controls for schools.

 The White Paper, was originally produced in 2014 in response to the widespread problem of energy waste in the UK’s building stock.